Watch The Digital Wallets Video Overview

 Page 4 : Thank You

-If the digital wallet buttons are on Page 1, then Amount and three supporter fields (returned from the gateway) will be captured.
+If the digital wallet buttons are on Page 1, then Amount, email captured on the page, and supporter name (returned from the gateway) will be captured.

 If the digital wallet buttons are on Page 2, then Amount and whatever has been filled in, will be captured, and so on.